tiwilliam/dev/README.md

 [![Continous integration](https://github.com/MasonData/dev/actions/workflows/ci.yml/badge.svg)](https://github.com/MasonData/dev/actions/workflows/ci.yml)

 Dev is a Makefile replacement for modern development environments.
 Dev let's you manage cloned repositories, setup or teardown environments, execute commands, open pull requests and more.
-Dev is currently only supported on macOS.
+Dev is currently only supported on macOS with shell support for bash and zsh.

 ## Installation